-Appcues customer experience, ideal for companies with web-based products, adds an "experience layer," enabling companies to publish onboarding documents, net promoter score (NPS) surveys and feature announcements on top of their products.
+Appcues CX, ideal for companies with web-based products, adds an "experience layer," enabling companies to publish onboarding documents, net promoter score (NPS) surveys and feature announcements on top of their products.
 Users can target segments using Appcues script and customize Appcues to emulate the look and feel of their brand.
 Some of Appcues' customers include Eventbrite, online graphic design software Canva and crowdfunding platform Indiegogo.

 According to product review site G2 Crowd, customers indicated that Appcues makes it easy to set up launch flows, but flow analytics in the dashboard are not as easy to view.